mradulovic988/custom-conditions-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= Can I use WooCommerce Conditions plugin with any WordPress theme? =
+= Can I use WC Conditions plugin with any WordPress theme? =

 Yes.
 The plugin is fully compatible with every WordPress theme.

 = I don't see the changes for Google prices =

 That change won't affect your website immediately.
 It will affect it when Google robots re-crawl your website again.
-That can take up to 40 days
+That can take up to 40 days.

-Please make sure to clear the cache and to turn on Debug mode field.
-When you finish with the testing, make sure to turn off that field.

 == Screenshots ==